TomKrauss/pks-edit/doc/grammar.md

   or included file).
 - tag sources.
 These define the indices used for cross reference searches (ctags e.g. for the C programming language)
 - code analysers.
 These are used to calculate additional suggestions for the suggestion / code completion functionality.
+  Currently only one code analyzer is available, extracting all words / identifiers (not honorring syntax at all) from the current text displayed in the editor.
+To use that analyzer in a grammar, add `"analyzer": "words"` to the grammar.

 Every grammar resides in an own JSON file named 'grammar_id'.grammar.json and has a unique id (name), which is associated with a document type.
 The grammar files are placed in the PKS_SYS directory.
 The document types are defined in a file